Notable People

 He carried the same gift into film

 The film work, especially with Mel Brooks, extended the same logic.
 In pictures like Blazing Saddles and High Anxiety, Korman specialized in officiousness, cultivated foolishness, and institutional vanity.
-He was not just there to deliver jokes.
-He was there to make parody feel formally sharp instead of shapeless.
+He gave jokes a formal edge, making parody feel sharp instead of shapeless.

 Brooks's movies work best when somebody inside them believes deeply in the dignity of the genre or the character being mocked.
 Korman was superb at that belief.
 He could behave as though order and seriousness still held, which made the collapse more satisfying.